 Forests and climate change

-Led by the Center for International Forestry Research on behalf of and in close cooperation with the CPF partners, each Forest Day takes place annually on the sidelines of the UNFCCC Conference of the Parties.
-The Day is designed to inform and engage world leaders, researchers, donors, policymakers, climate change negotiators, media, nongovernmental and intergovernmental organisations, indigenous peoples' groups and other forest-dependent people.
-View more information about Forest Day
+Led by the Center for International Forestry Research on behalf of and in close cooperation with the CPF partners, each Global Landscapes Forum takes place annually on the sidelines of the UNFCCC Conference of the Parties.
+View more information about Global Landscapes Forum

 Global Forest Expert Panel on Adaptation of Forests to Climate Change